Experience and Support

-HELP student working with a patientThe Pre-Health Resource Center (PHRC) provides an array of services and experiential learning to students of any major who are interested in applying to medical, dental or other health professional schools after graduation.
-Our resources include opportunities for exploration and networking, as well as support for applying to health professional schools.
+HELP student working with a patientUD's Pre-Health Resource Center (PHRC) provides an array of preparation support and experiential learning to students of any major who are interested in applying to medical, dental, physician assistant (PA) or other health professional schools after graduation.
+Our resources include exploration and networking, as well as application mentoring and support throughout the undergraduate experience and after graduation.

-UD also has several student clubs and organizations that provide practical experience, as well as networking, learning and volunteering opportunities.
+The PHRC also supports student-led pre-health clubs and organizations that provide practical experience, networking, volunteering and leadership development opportunities.

 Exploration and Networking